open-telemetry/oteps/text/trace/0174-http-semantic-conventions.md

 Scenarios and open questions mentioned below must be addressed via separate PRs.

+### Error status defaults

+4xx responses are no longer create error status codes n case of `SpanKind.SERVER`.
+It seems reasonable to define the same/similar behavior for `SpanKind.CLIENT`.

 ### Required attribute sets

 > At least one of the following sets of attributes is required: